CrazyCloudCraft/worldsystem-wiki/How-to-set-a-template-World?.md

 (WiP)

 Well, most users of the WorldSystem won't want to use the standard worlds and will want to add their own.
-In the following I will explain how to do this.
+In the following, I will explain how to do this.

-First of all you need to put your Minecraft worlds to the folder, where WorldSystem searches for templates, this is **/plugins/WorldSystem/WorldSources.**
+First of all, you need to put your Minecraft worlds to the folder, where WorldSystem searches for templates, this is **/plugins/WorldSystem/WorldSources.**

 ![The worlds in right place](https://ibb.co/R4jXtwP)